thegworld/gtx-browser/docs/testing/web_platform_tests_wptrunner.md

-# Using wptrunner in Chromium (experimental)
+# Using wptrunner in GTx Browser (experimental)

 [`wptrunner`](https://github.com/web-platform-tests/wpt/tree/master/tools/wptrunner)
 is the harness shipped with the WPT project for running the test suite.
-This user guide documents *experimental* support in Chromium for `wptrunner`, which will replace [`run_web_tests.py`](web_platform_tests.md#Running-tests) for running WPTs in CQ/CI.
+This user guide documents *experimental* support in GTx Browser for `wptrunner`, which will replace [`run_web_tests.py`](web_platform_tests.md#Running-tests) for running WPTs in CQ/CI.

 For general information on web platform tests, see [web-platform-tests.org](https://web-platform-tests.org/test-suite-design.html).

-For technical details on the migration to `wptrunner` in Chromium, see the [project plan](https://docs.google.com/document/d/1VMt0CB8LO_oXHh7OIKsG-61j4nusxPnTuw1v6JqsixY/edit?usp=sharing&resourcekey=0-XbRB7-vjKAg5-s2hWhOPkA).
+For technical details on the migration to `wptrunner` in GTx Browser, see the [project plan](https://docs.google.com/document/d/1VMt0CB8LO_oXHh7OIKsG-61j4nusxPnTuw1v6JqsixY/edit?usp=sharing&resourcekey=0-XbRB7-vjKAg5-s2hWhOPkA).

 *** note